aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheIamAuthenticationPlugin.md

 AWS Identity and Access Management (IAM) grants users access control across all Amazon Web Services.
 IAM supports granular permissions, giving you the ability to grant different permissions to different users.
 For more information on IAM and its use cases, please refer to the [IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).

 ## Prerequisites
+> [!WARNING]\
-> :warning: **Note:** To preserve compatibility with customers using the community driver, IAM Authentication requires the AWS SDK for Python; [Boto3](https://pypi.org/project/boto3/).
+> To preserve compatibility with customers using the community driver, IAM Authentication requires the AWS SDK for Python; [Boto3](https://pypi.org/project/boto3/).
 Boto3 is a runtime dependency and must be resolved.
 It can be installed via pip like so: `pip install boto3`.

 To enable the IAM Authentication Connection Plugin, add the plugin code `iam` to the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) parameter.